MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Power Fx formula.](media/powerfx-in-powerapps/bonjour-fx.png "Power Fx formula")

-1. Try out your app by select the **Preview the app** icon in the upper-right corner.
+1. Try out your app by selecting the **Preview the app** icon in the upper-right corner.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of how to open your model.](media/powerfx-in-powerapps/preview-app.png "Open your model")